yslys/system_notes/kernel_notes.md

 + The kernel thread for process 1 is created by invoking the kernel_thread() function.
 In turn, this kernel thread creates the other kernel threads and executes the /sbin/init program ("Kernel Threads" in Chapter 3).

+## What is done in H/W and what is done in Linux
+The consistency between the cache levels is implemented at the hardware level.
+Linux ignores these hardware details and assumes there is a single cache.

+When the cr3 control register of a CPU is modified, the hardware automatically invalidates all entries of the local TLB, because a new set of page tables is in use and the TLBs are pointing to old data.

 ## mm

+## Program Execution
+While going through the commit history of eager paging, there is one step that added a syscall to register a process as eager paging candidate, so that user space program can run the process as eager paging.
++ linux-5.13.11/arch/x86/entry/syscalls/syscall_64.tbl:
+    + This added a new entry of eagerpaging to the syscall table.
++ linux-5.13.11/fs/exec.c:
+    + This file contains the ```execve()``` syscall implementation, which is closely related to program execution.
+    + The function ```begin_new_exec()``` is modified.
+After checking the [patch](https://lkml.org/lkml/2020/5/5/1216), the older version function is ```flush_old_exec()```.
+Fortunately, this function is mentioned in the book ULK ("The exec Functions" in Chapter 20: Program Execution).